 This plan will build upon the Iowa DOT's long-range strategy for multimodal transportation over the next three decades, Iowa in Motion 2045.
 The Bicycle and Pedestrian Long-Range Plan has three key objectives:

-- Align with national best practices, including the federal transportation bill and national guidelines for bicycle and pedestrian facility development.
+- Align with national best practices, including the federal transportation funding bill and national guidelines for bicycle and pedestrian accommodations.

-- Help state and local agencies to put the plan in place by providing tools for funding and design.
+- Help state and local agencies to put the plan in place by providing tools for funding and implementation.

 Upon its completion, this plan will serve as the primary guide for statewide decision-making regarding bicycle and pedestrian programs and facilities, including sidewalks, trails, bike lanes, paved shoulders, and other trail elements.
 It will also help achieve a better level of statewide coordination and continuity for all levels of bicycle and pedestrian mobility through regional, county, and city plans and programs.